ajs1998/Stegosaurus/README.md

 This is a steganography engine that encodes binary data into an image file (specifically in PNG format).

-## Installation
+## Building

 Run PremakeScript.bat and build StegosaurusApplication with Visual Studio 2019.

-There are two main projects: StegosaurusEngine and StegosaurusApplication.
-The engine is compiled into a .lib file that you could use in your own program.
+There are two main projects: `StegosaurusEngine` and `StegosaurusApplication`.
+The engine is compiled into a `.lib` file that you could use in your own program.
 The Application project is a command line tool that takes user input and uses the engine library to encode and decode information to and from images.

-The Engine .lib file will be in bin/[Debug | Release]/windows-x86/StegosaurusEngine/
+The Engine `.lib` file will be in `bin/[Debug | Release]/windows-x86/StegosaurusEngine/`

-The Application .exe file will be in bin/[Debug | Release]/windows-x86/StegosaurusApplication/
+The Application .exe file will be in `bin/[Debug | Release]/windows-x86/StegosaurusApplication/`

 ## StegApp Usage